Raise your hand if an online whiteboard or diagramming tool is a must-have for your team. 🙋🏼♀️

 Miro and.
 Lucidchart have a lot of winning qualities, but the real champion comes right out of left field—ClickUp!

-Instead of choosing between whiteboard software and diagramming tool, invest in a productivity platform that offers the functionality of both—and so much more—without relying on integrations to make it happen.
+Instead of choosing between whiteboard software and diagramming tool, invest in a productivity platform that offers the functionality of both—and so much more—without relying on basic integrations to make it happen.

 Boost collaboration, efficiency, creativity, and more with ClickUp’s dynamic feature list and rich pricing plans.